lingxiaoW/Paper-Notes/AAAI Papers/Robotics/IDOL: Inertial Deep Orientation-Estimation and Localization.md

   * Outputs: final user position
   * Architecture: 2-layer BiLSTM with a hidden size of 100 + 2-layer FNN.
 The resulting vector is then passed to a linear layer that converts it to a two-dimensional Cartesian displacement relative to the start of each window.

+## Experiments
+* Collect training data from a hand-hold rig and walking in 3 buildings for 20 hours.
+* Compared with traditional and deep-learning based methods.